hashicorp/terraform-enterprise-helm/README.md

 **Example setup with Nginx:**
 * Install [nginx controller](https://kubernetes.github.io/ingress-nginx/deploy/) in a different namespace.
-* Deploy TFE with Ingress already enabled on the Helm chart as explained above.
+* Deploy Terraform Enterprise with Ingress already enabled on the Helm chart as explained above.
 * Get the address from the ingress resource. e.g:
   ```
   kubectl get ingress
   NAME                   CLASS   HOSTS                                             ADDRESS         PORTS     AGE
   terraform-enterprise   nginx   terraform-enterprise.jkerryca.svc.cluster.local   35.237.89.185   80, 443   60s
   ```
-* Make this address routable to your TFE URL (`terraform-enterprise.jkerryca.svc.cluster.local` in this example) by setting up a DNS record to point to it.
+* Make this address routable to your Terraform Enterprise URL (`terraform-enterprise.jkerryca.svc.cluster.local` in this example) by setting up a DNS record to point to it.

 ## Custom Agent Image